Solt-hub/Xtool/README.md

 # Xtool
-Xtool.It can add a "*.xml" file to extend itself!
+Xtool.It can add a "*.xml" & a "*.xcss" file to extend itself!

 ## A Simple Demo Of The XML